FontysICT-sem1

 int age = person.GetAge();

-Note that the age cannot therefore be changed from the outside, only queried!
+Note that the age cannot be changed from outside the class, only queried!

 class Person